ankushgupta05/-GN_CCNA-Introduction-to-Networks/Module 1/README.md

 | 2        | Extranet        | An extranet provides secure access for external users to an organization’s internal data. |
 | 3        | WAN             | A WAN connects networks over large geographical areas, often spanning cities or countries. |

+### 1.5.2 Home and Small Office Internet Connections

+There are several ways to connect to the internet, and the choice depends on the location, needs, and availability of the services.
+Here's a breakdown of the common options:

+1. **Cable**
+   - **What it is**: Internet provided through a cable TV service.
+   - **How it works**: The same cable that delivers TV signals also provides internet.
+   - **Best for**: High-speed internet in areas with cable TV availability.
+   - **Example**: If you have cable TV at home, you can get high-speed internet without additional wiring.
+   - **Speed**: High bandwidth and always-on connection.

+2. **DSL (Digital Subscriber Line)**
+   - **What it is**: Internet provided over a regular telephone line.
+   - **How it works**: The internet uses the phone line, but the data is sent separately from voice calls.
+   - **Best for**: Small offices and homes that already have a phone line.
+   - **Example**: In some areas, DSL is a better option if you don’t have access to cable internet.
+   - **Speed**: Fast download speed, but upload speed is slower (ADSL).

+3. **Cellular**
+   - **What it is**: Internet access through a mobile phone network.
+   - **How it works**: You connect to the internet using your phone’s data plan or a dedicated mobile hotspot.
+   - **Best for**: People who travel a lot or live in remote areas.
+   - **Example**: Using a smartphone or mobile hotspot to get online when you're on the go.
+   - **Speed**: Dependent on the phone network’s strength.

+4. **Satellite**
+   - **What it is**: Internet access provided by satellites in space.
+   - **How it works**: The internet data is transmitted to and from a satellite dish.
+   - **Best for**: Areas with no other options, like rural or remote locations.
+   - **Example**: A family living in the countryside can use satellite internet for connectivity.
+   - **Speed**: Limited by satellite technology, and requires a clear view of the sky.

+5. **Dial-up Telephone**
+   - **What it is**: An old and inexpensive way of connecting to the internet through a phone line.
+   - **How it works**: Uses a modem to dial into the internet.
+   - **Best for**: People who don’t need fast internet, maybe in rural or traveling situations.
+   - **Example**: When traveling, you can use a phone line to get internet access.
+   - **Speed**: Very slow, not suitable for large data transfers.

+### Which One to Use?
+- **Best Option for Speed and Reliability**: Cable or DSL (depends on availability).
+- **Best for Remote Areas**: Satellite.
+- **Best for On-the-Go**: Cellular internet via mobile hotspots.
+- **Cheap but Slow**: Dial-up (not commonly used anymore).

+Each type of connection has its pros and cons, and the choice depends on what you need, where you live, and what’s available in your area!